Pemetrexed and cisplatin chemotherapy

 Pemetrexed and cisplatin chemotherapy is a treatment used to treat mesothelioma and non-small cell lung cancer.

-You'll be given folic acid and vitamin B12 to take before your treatment with pemetrexed begins and throughout your chemotherapy.
+You'll be given folic acid and vitamin B12 to take before your treatment with pemetrexed and during your course of chemotherapy.
 It's very important to take folic acid and B12, as they reduce the side effects of pemetrexed.

 Folic acid can be taken as a tablet.
 You usually take it five days before the first treatment and then every day until three weeks after the pemetrexed treatment is complete.

 While you're having pemetrexed, it‘s best to not use any folic acid supplements other than those prescribed by your cancer specialist.
-Consult your pharmacist before taking multivitamins or food supplements.
+Speak to your pharmacist before taking multivitamins or food supplements.